bimspot/bcf-toolkit/README.md

 The tool converts `BCF` information across formats ~~and versions~~.

-## Usage

 ## Requirements

 - dotnet 8

 ### CLI

-The command line interface accepts three arguments:
+The command line interface accepts 2 arguments:
  * the source bcf file or json folder
  * the target bcf file or json folder